graphql-rules/graphql-rules/docs/rules/02-type/type-enumerable.md

 title: '2.2.
 Use Enum for fields that contain a fixed set of values.'
 ---

 A lot of times schemas include fields that represent a finite set of values.
-For example `gender`, `order status`, `country code`, `payment type`.
+For example `order status`, `country code`, `payment type`.
 Using a `String` or `Int` types doesn't help your consumers to understand which values may be received.

 Of course, you can enumerate possible values in schema documentation but this is not advisable since GraphQL has a type `Enum`.